 We are part of a group of librarian friends who have had an ongoing bookclub running for the last several years.
 Each “season” (we’re nerds) we pick a theme and each of us chooses a book within that theme for us all to read.
-Our current theme is “B-Sides,” where we pick different books from previous authors that we read in the club.
+Our current theme is ‘genre mash-ups’, where we pick two random genres and try to find a book that fits both.

 For this blog, we will post a joint review of each book we read for book club.
 We’ll also post the next book coming up in book club.
 So feel free to read along with us or use our book selections and questions in your own book club!

-Where Did We Get This Book: The library!
+Where Did We Get This Book: Kate got it from the library,

 Book Club Questions